 MDD – Master Validation Plan?

 For companies that manufacture CE Marked products, the term validation appears in the MDD (93/42/EEC as modified by 2007/47/EC) a total of two times.
 Only one of those references are specific to process validation, but there is no mention of a master validation plan.
-The single mention of validation appears in Annex VII, and the reference is specific to the requirement for including a copy of the sterilization validation report in a product technical file.
+The single mention of validation appears in Annex VII, and the reference is specific to the requirement for including a copy of the sterilization validation report in a technical product file.

 CMDR – Master Validation Plan?

 For companies that hold one or more Canadian Medical Device Licenses, “validation” appears in the Canadian Medical Devices Regulations (CMDR) a total of eight times (four times as part of the French translation).
-The first four references are part of the definition of validation where the CMDR is referring to design validation.
+The first four references are part of the definition of validation, where the CMDR is referring to design validation.
 The remaining four references specifically mention the requirement for inclusion of process validation and software validation in a medical device license application for Class IV devices.
-None of those references mention of a master validation plan.
+None of those references say of a master validation plan.

 21 CFR 210 or 21 CFR 211 requirements?